EstebanDiaz43/ESTDEM25114_fto2502_A2_Esteban-D-Emiljo_DJS02/README.md

-# DJS02 – Web Component: Podcast Preview
+# DJS02 – 🎙️ PodcastPreview Web Component

 ## Overview

-In this project, you will build a reusable and encapsulated **custom HTML element** that displays a podcast preview.
-The component must follow the **Web Component standard**, using `customElements.define()` and should work independently from the main application logic.
+In this project, I will build a reusable and encapsulated **custom HTML element** that displays a podcast preview.
+The component follows the **Web Component standard**, using `customElements.define()` and should work independently from the main application logic.
 This component will enhance modularity, promote reuse, and reduce code duplication across the app.

-The component should be designed to **accept podcast data via attributes or properties**, display relevant UI elements (such as title, cover image, and genres), and **communicate with the main application** through custom events.

----

-## Core Objectives

-### Web Component Functionality

-- Create a **custom HTML element** using `customElements.define()`.
-- Accept data (cover image, title, genres, number of seasons, and last updated date) **as attributes or properties**.
-- Keep the component **stateless** and reliant on external data provided by the parent.
-- Use **Shadow DOM** for style and logic encapsulation to avoid global conflicts.
-- Trigger a **custom event** when a user interacts with the component (e.g., clicking), so that the parent application can open a modal or take other actions without tightly coupling to the component’s logic.

----

-## UI/UX Requirements

-- The component should render a clean and **visually consistent preview** of each podcast.
-- Display:
-  - Podcast **cover image**
-  - Podcast **title**
-  - **Genre names**
-  - **Number of seasons**
-  - **Last updated** in a human-readable format
-- The component must be **responsive**, and match the overall app design on desktop and mobile.
-- On click, the component must notify the parent app to **open a modal** or navigate to details.

----

-## Code Quality & Maintainability

-- Write clear, consistent, and modular code.
-- Follow **functional and object-oriented programming** patterns.
-- Document major functions using **JSDoc comments** (parameters, return types, etc.).
-- Use consistent **code formatting** across HTML, CSS, and JavaScript.

----

-## Technical Constraints

-- Do **not** use any third-party frameworks for creating the web component.
-- Use **native JavaScript (ES6+)**, HTML, and CSS.
-- No page reloads or navigation.
-- Ensure compatibility with modern browsers.

----

-## Deliverables

-- A working custom Web Component file (e.g., `PodcastPreview.js`).
-- An HTML demo page showcasing the component usage.
-- A `README.md` file with:
-  - How to use and register the component
-  - Instructions for passing data
-  - How to listen for interaction events

----
+This component is designed to **accept podcast data via attributes or properties**, display relevant UI elements (such as title, cover image, and genres), and **communicate with the main application** through custom events.

+<mypodcast-preview> is a custom Web Component that renders a responsive grid of podcast previews using Shadow DOM.
+It displays podcast cards and opens detailed modals on interaction using a separate modal component.

+## 📦 What Is It?
+This component visually displays a list of podcasts as cards in a responsive grid layout.
+When a card is clicked, it triggers a modal popup (createModal) that shows detailed information about the selected podcast.

+It uses:

+Web Components (CustomElement)

+Shadow DOM (encapsulation)

+Modular JS (createModal, header)

+CSS grid layout

+Dynamic data support (via props and event listeners)

+## 🚀 How It Works
+Component Structure
+<mypodcast-preview>: Main custom element rendering the grid

+.card: Each podcast preview card

+createModal(): External modal module for displaying full podcast details

+header(): Injected page header layout

+init(): Initializes the component and binds listeners

+When a user clicks a podcast .card, the component uses createModal() to open a detailed modal view of that podcast.

+## 🧪 Features
+🔍 Click-to-expand modal interface

+🎨 Shadow DOM styling

+📱 Responsive design (mobile-friendly)

+🏷️ Tag system for filtering and categorizing

+📦 Easy-to-extend and integrate into larger projects